taihn

 The unit session percentage (USP) rate shows the percentage of people who have visited your product page and eventually made a purchase.
 This metric is one of the most important Amazon seller metrics, as it shows how engaging your products are.

-If your listings are not properly prepared to convert potential buyers, high product rankings won’t help your sales.
+If your listings are not proper to convert potential buyers, high product rankings won’t help your sales.

 Around 7% can be considered an acceptable rate if you’re a private-label seller with a high customer retention rate.